Democrats and their allies sue to keep RFK Jr. off the ballot in several states

 Kennedy's campaign faces 13 challenges from Democratic groups in New York, including one challenge filed by the Democrat-aligned super PAC in June.
 Clear Choice claims Kennedy used an incorrect address on his New York petition and that many of the signatures submitted are illegible or from New Yorkers who are not registered to vote.

 In North Carolina, the super PAC alleges that We The People, Kennedy's own party, which submitted signatures for ballot access in May, violated North Carolina election laws by misleading signers into believing they were directly petitioning to place Kennedy on the ballot instead of creating a new political party that can subsequently hold a nominating convention.
-The state's Board of Elections is set to meet Wednesday to review the objection.
+The state's Board of Elections met Wednesday and decided to put Kennedy and Cornel West's ballot access on hold while they investigate further, Clear Choice confirmed.

 "We have a very strong legal team, one of the most motivated legal teams to defend every ballot petition lawsuit we're receiving from the DNC, its PACs aligned with the DNC that are undermining democracy, in my opinion, to try to keep us off the ballot," Shanahan said on Thursday during an interview with Elex Michaelson in response to the lawsuits.